 - Adhere to all deadlines.

 If you include a committee member that is not of the Graduate Faculty, the form of Nomination of Graduate Faculty must be completed in consultation with your advisor and the department.
+This process can take at least six weeks for approval.

 Deadlines to submit forms are determined by the Graduate School.